-- Bachelor's degree from a regionally-accredited four-year college or university - Minimum cumulative undergraduate grade point average of 3.0 (on a scale of A = 4.0) and a minimum cumulative grade point average of 3.0 for graduate courses completed at an accredited college or university.
-Should an applicant not meet the minimum admission requirements, a conditional admission may be possible as decided on a case-by-case basis. - Applicants to the program must have three years of experience (or equivalent) with one or more organizations in a position of leadership or position demonstrating leadership potential. - Applicants holding a master's or other advanced degrees from accredited colleges or universities are admissible.
+- Bachelor's degree from a regionally-accredited, four-year college or university - Minimum cumulative undergraduate grade point average of 3.0 (on a scale of A = 4.0) and a minimum cumulative grade point average of 3.0 for graduate courses completed at an accredited college or university.
+Should an applicant not meet the minimum admission requirements, a conditional admission may be possible as decided on a case-by-case basis. - Applicants to the program must have two years of experience (or equivalent) with one or more organizations in a position of leadership or position demonstrating leadership potential. - Applicants holding a master's or other advanced degrees from accredited colleges or universities are admissible.

 Decisions about admission to the program will be made on an individual basis by the MAL Admissions Committee.
-Admission to each entering graduate class will be given to the most highly qualified individuals.
-Admissions are handled on a "rolling" basis, with students admitted at the beginning of the fall, winter, and spring terms.
+Admission is handled on a "rolling" basis, with students admitted at the beginning of the fall, winter, and spring terms.
 Selection of candidates will be made on the basis of an evaluation of each applicant's:

-- Previous college record
+- · Previous college record

 - Letters of recommendation

 - Experience and organizational background

 - Written statement

-- Interview, if requested
+· Interview, if requested

-The following materials must be submitted to the Graduate Admissions Office:
+The following materials must be submitted to the Office of Admissions:

-- Completed application form

-- \$35 nonrefundable application fee

-- A 1-3 page statement relating the applicant's career and life goals to leadership aspirations

-- Recommendation letter and checklist from an immediate supervisor, assessing leadership potential - Recommendation letter and checklist from a work colleague (at the same level) describing the applicant's work style and leadership potential - Official transcripts from all undergraduate institutions attended, listing all courses taken and any degree(s) conferred - Official transcripts from all graduate institutions attended, listing courses taken and degree(s) conferred, if any.
+- Completed application form - \$35 nonrefundable application fee - A 1-3 page statement relating the applicant's career and life goals to leadership aspirations - Recommendation letter and checklist from an immediate supervisor, assessing leadership potential - Recommendation letter and checklist from a work colleague (at the same level) describing the applicant's work style and leadership potential - Official transcripts from all undergraduate institutions attended, listing all courses taken and any degree(s) conferred - Official transcripts from all graduate institutions attended, listing courses taken and degree(s) conferred, if any.